tom-bullock/firms_x_osm/README.md

 ## Caveats

-FIRMS data can contain observations caused by any type of active fire or thermal anomaly
+FIRMS data can contain observations caused by any type of active fire or thermal anomaly so the data will show all types events.
+FIRMS data is also dependent on clear skies and cloud cover.
+OSM data is also open-source and does not provide total coverage of locations.
+It is also updated inconsistently.